Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Discussion

-Who stands to benefit from data leverage is a question of critical concern: researchers interested in studying, supporting, or amplifying data leverage to reduce inequalities must contend with unequal access to data leverage.
-As discussed above, there is strong reason to expect that inequalities in access to data leverage to mirror known patterns in access to technology, and other sources of power more generally.
-However, our framework suggests that data poisoning and CDC in particular might allow small groups to have outsized and disproportionate impacts.
-A group of users with needs not currently met by existing technologies might engage in mass CDC to support a competitor to existing tech companies.
-In another scenario, a small but highly coordinated group might benefit from sophisticated data poisoning techniques that require coordination and knowledge, but not mass participation.
-Critically, researchers can play an active role by developing tools and promoting policy that widely distributes the ability to participate in data leverage efforts and receive benefits from data leverage.
+Researchers, practitioners, activists, policymakers and others interested in studying, supporting, or amplifying data leverage to reduce power imbalances must contend with unequal access to data leverage.
+As discussed above, there is strong reason to expect that inequalities in access to data leverage mirror known patterns in access to technology and other sources of power more generally~\cite{abebe_roles_2020}.
+However, our framework suggests that data poisoning and CDC in particular might allow small groups to have disproportionate impacts.
+A group of users with needs not currently met by existing technologies might engage in CDC to support a competitor to existing tech companies, or use sophisticated data poisoning techniques that require coordination and knowledge, but not mass participation.
+Researchers can play an active and critical role by developing tools and promoting policy that widely distributes the ability to participate in data leverage efforts and receive benefits from data leverage.
 Future work may also need to contend with the possibility of organizations counteracting data leverage, e.g. removing access to publicly available data to maintain a dominant market position.